ipython-contrib/jupyter_contrib_nbextensions/docs/source/install.md

 3\.
 Enabling/Disabling extensions
 ---------------------------------

-To use an nbextension, you’ll also need to enable it, which tells the notebook interface to load it.
+To use an nbextension, you'll also need to enable it, which tells the notebook interface to load it.
 To do this, you can use a Jupyter subcommand:

-    jupyter nbextension enable <nbextension>
+    jupyter nbextension enable <nbextension require path>

 for example,